 Over the past three years, with the benefits of right-sized regulatory reforms, the tax cuts, and restructuring of our tax system in the 2017, jobs were being created and our economy was heavily in need of well-trained motivated workers.
 Record low unemployment in Arkansas resulted in the need for new strategies to enhance our workforce.

 In 2015, I founded the Congressional Skilled American Workforce Caucus, for which I serve as Co-Chair.
 In my work with this Caucus, I have found that we need to encourage students to stay in school and graduate.
-I support skilled training initiatives that benefit high school students and high school graduates, who don't want to pursue a four-year college degree is right for them straight out of high school.
+I support skills-training initiatives that benefit high school students and high school graduates, who don't believe that a four-year college degree is right for them straight out of high school.
 Those students need to get more skills and the opportunity for training in order to fill the job openings in Arkansas.

-We need those mid-career men and women that feel stuck in their jobs to have the opportunities to learn new skills to successfully shift career goals.
+We also need those mid-career men and women who feel stuck in their current opportunity to have the opportunity to learn new skills and successfully shift their career goals.
 For example, I met a former homebuilder who wanted a career restart following the 2008 recession.
-He is now a radiation technologist with a major healthcare system.
-His two apprenticeships and additional training allowed him to make the change while being paid.
+He is now a radiation technologist with a major healthcare system, and his two paid apprenticeships and additional training allowed him to make that change while earning important income for his family.

-We need those on public assistance programs to have the chance to work as they transition from dependence to independence because it provides an income and it facilitates dignity through work.
+I support public assistance policies that encourage work during the transition from dependence to independence because it provides an income and it facilitates dignity through work.
 Solid work requirements for all able-bodied people on welfare will lift people out of poverty.
 This is been proven time and time again.